mjolliffe/aleph-bet-learning-game/README.md

 CSS: Used to style the game.
 JavaScript/jQuery: Used to make the game interactive.
 Additional add ons were modals as well as GoogleFonts and FontAwesome Icons.

+##### Issues

+1. Game always starts with Player 1.
+2. If click a character tile and incorrectly match it with a word tile, then the next player has to chose that tile - this is not the issue, the issue is that the whole board should disable except for that character tile and the word tiles when this happens.
+3. Timer has a problem resetting upon clicking reset.

+##### Ultimate Vision for the Game

+Ideally I would like the game to have multiple levels based on age and user exposure to Hebrew.
+For example, if you're a young child who has not yet learned to read, the game should be based fully on visuals and audio versus if you are an adult who just wants to quickly brush up on their Hebrew characters.